 2) Add descriptions to Projects to provide general guidelines for translators.
 For example: “This project is a website for lawyers.
 The tone should be more formal.
 Here’s a link to our website for reference.”

 3) Attach screenshots and tag them Facebook-style to the corresponding strings for reference.
-We also have nifty Screenshot Widgets for iOS and Android that allow you to capture and upload screenshots directly from your app into OneSky.

 4) Define a list of Glossary terms to ensure consistent translations.
 Eliminate ambiguity and guide translators on how to manage key terminology.